denten-books/plain-text/2-device.md

 In the aftermath of World War II, Moreno expanded the first edition of his book to consider the ultimate automaton, the atomic bomb.
-"Mankind has been awakened from a dream," he writes.
+"Mankind has been awakened from a dream," he wrote.
 The atomic bomb gives humanity a glimpse of its common enemy.
 A mindless agent in possession of detached human volition, it competes with living actors for survival.
 Once in motion, robots---books and bombs---continue to do their bidding blindly.
 They survive and continue to shape the social and the mental worlds to come.
-Moreno explains:
+Moreno explained:

 > Many of the domesticated robots are blessed with the attribute of becoming
 > labor-saving devices, which has, however the unpleasant consequence that